erenoske/MC-Web-Panel/README.md

 To check the status of a Minecraft server, the `checkServerStatus` function can be used.
 It uses the `mcPing` library to send a ping request to the server and determine its status.

-### Prerequisites

-- The `mcPing` library is required to be installed in your project.
-You can install it using `npm install mc-ping-updated`.

 ### Usage

 ```javascript